Buckhorn Reservoir

-The reservoir is fed by two streams, Turkey Creek and Moccasin Creek.
+The reservoir is primarily fed by two streams, Turkey Creek and Moccasin Creek, and to a lesser extent by Bull Branch, Little Creek, and Moccasin Creek.
 Water to be treated is not drawn from the reservoir itself.
 The outflow travels down Contentnea Creek to the Wiggins Mill reservoir, where the water is treated at the Wiggins Mill Water Treatment Plant.